kooznitsa/test-projects/mailing_service/README.md

 - [x] API documentation for integration with the developed service.
 Description of implemented methods in OpenAPI format.
 - [x] Obtaining general statistics on the created mailouts and the number of sent messages on them, grouped by status.
 - [x] Obtaining detailed statistics of sent messages for a specific mailout.
-- [ ] Processing active mailouts and sending messages to customers.
+- [x] Processing active mailouts and sending messages to customers.
+Messages are sent to the remote service https://probe.fbrq.cloud/v1/send using the received token.
-- [ ] Automatic launch of mailouts according to the schedule (once per minute) with Celery.
+- [x] Automatic launch of mailouts according to the schedule (once per minute) with Celery.
-- [ ] Implement the return of metrics in the prometheus format and document the endpoints and exported metrics.
+- [x] Implement the return of metrics in the prometheus format and document the endpoints and exported metrics.
 - [x] Provide detailed logging at all stages of request processing, so that during operation it is possible to find all information on:
   - mailout id: all logs for a specific mailout (both API requests and external requests to send specific messages);
   - message id: for a specific message (all requests and responses from an external service, all processing of a specific message);
   - customer id: any operations that are associated with a specific customer (adding, editing, sending a message, etc.).
+- [x] Flower tracking web interface.
 - [ ] Implement an additional service that sends statistics on processed mailouts to an email address once a day.
 - [ ] Provide automated build/testing with GitLab CI.
 - [ ] Write configuration files (deployment, ingress, etc.) to run the project in Kubernetes and describe how to apply them to a running cluster.